 If your local economy depends on a few large industries or companies and those companies go under or lay off a portion of their workforce, it will certainly affect your ability to sell your home.
 But even if your local economy is relatively untouched, your home’s sale could still be affected by a national recession.
 Lending requirements typically become stricter during recessionary periods, meaning buyers who would otherwise qualify may have difficulty securing a mortgage.

-And when there are more homes for sale than people qualified to purchase them, that’s a buyer’s market — which means sellers can expect their home to take longer to sell, at a lower price and with less favorable terms.
+And when there are more homes for sale than there are people qualified to purchase them, that’s a buyer’s market — which means sellers can expect their home to take longer to sell, at a lower price and with less favorable terms.

 An alternative to selling

-Your life circumstances — a new job, marriage or divorce, for example — may make it necessary to sell your home even during a recession.
+Your life circumstances — a new job, marriage or divorce, for example — could make it necessary to sell your home even during a recession.
 But if you can afford to wait it out, you may be able to rent the home for more than the cost of your mortgage payments.